ConnorGanaway/CINS465-Final-Project/README.md

   - on the index page, if the user is on the community models followed list attribute. render the community in the list

+- Real Time chat feature with web sockets (How the fuck do I do this?)

 - Create funny schmeddit logo for the website to be out on the footer
   - create footer html page for logo and my name